 One of the most underrated road trips in all of the United States, the Blue Ridge Parkway passes some of the Southeast’s most stunning landscapes and intriguing historical sites in its winding, 469-mile journey from Shenandoah National Park in Virginia to Great Smoky Mountains National Park in North Carolina.
 Touching thousands of miles of hiking trails, passing through dozens of state parks and national forests, and connecting hundreds of scenic overlooks, America’s longest linear park is nearly impossible to explore in its entirety.
-Still, you owe it to yourself to travel as much of the Parkway as you can in your lifetime, so here are the eight best places to start.
+Still, you owe it to yourself to travel as much of the Parkway as you can in your lifetime, and there are plenty of Airbnbs to crash in along the way.
+So here are the eight best places to start.

 1. Natural Bridge — Milepost 61

 Natural Bridge is one of the most stunning and unique sites along the Parkway.
 The 215-foot-tall structure reaches 90 feet across a limestone gorge carved out by Cedar Creek.
 A longtime attraction, the bridge was once a sacred site of the Monacan Indian tribe of Virginia.
 Early frontiersman and colonialists were also drawn to the site, including a young George Washington who surveyed the site in 1750.
 Thomas Jefferson purchased the bridge in 1774 along with 157 acres of surrounding land upon which he built cabin retreat.